-The Global Ethics & Compliance Committee, chaired by the company's Global Head of Ethics & Compliance, assesses regulatory, ethical and compliance risks for the company from a global perspective and provides strategic direction for the activities of the Ethics and Compliance function.
+The Global Ethics & Compliance Committee, chaired by the company's VP Ethics & Compliance, assesses regulatory, ethical and compliance risks for the company from a global perspective and provides strategic direction for the activities of the Ethics and Compliance function.
 On a quarterly basis, the Global Ethics & Compliance Committee reviews the operation of the Compliance Program and follows-up on reports submitted through the company's Compliance Helpline (a confidential whistle-blowing platform).
 In addition to the Global Ethics & Compliance Committee, each Zone has its own Local Ethics & Compliance Committee, which addresses local ethics and compliance matters.

-The Audit Committee reviews the operation of the Ethics & Compliance Program and the results of any compliance reviews or reports submitted through the company's global Compliance Helpline.
+The Audit Committee oversees the Ethics & Compliance Program including compliance reviews or reports submitted through the company's Global Compliance Helpline.
 On a regular basis, the Audit Committee also reviews the significant legal, compliance and regulatory matters that may have a material effect on the financial statements or the company's operations, including material notices to or inquiries received from governmental agencies.
-In addition, the Board of Directors dedicated time in 2023 to a review of the company's compliance function and programs, including in the areas of data privacy and cybersecurity.
+In addition, the Board of Directors dedicated time in 2024 to a compliance update, including on sanctions regulatory developments.